Key Specifications

 - Comes with two batteries and charger -- getting two batteries in the box means you always have one charged and ready, eliminating downtime on longer projects

-- 500 in-lbs torque handles most home projects -- this is enough muscle for furniture assembly, deck screws, shelf mounting, and the vast majority of DIY tasks around the house
+- 400 UWO output handles most home projects -- this is enough muscle for furniture assembly, shelf mounting, pilot holes, and occasional masonry anchors

-- Lightweight at 3.1 lbs with battery -- less fatigue during extended overhead work like installing ceiling fixtures or drilling into rafters makes a real difference by the end of the day
+- Lightweight at about 3.5 lbs with compact battery -- less fatigue during extended overhead work like installing ceiling fixtures or drilling into rafters makes a real difference by the end of the day

-- 15-position clutch for precise torque control -- the adjustable clutch prevents over-driving screws into softer materials like drywall or pine trim, saving you from stripped holes
+- 15-position clutch plus drill and hammer modes -- the adjustable clutch prevents over-driving screws into softer materials like drywall or pine trim

 - Chuck quality not as refined as premium brands -- the 1/2-inch keyless chuck works fine for standard bits but shows more runout than DeWalt or Milwaukee chucks at this price tier

-- Limited speed settings compared to pro models -- two speed ranges (0-450 / 0-1800 RPM) get the job done but lack the precision of three-speed gearboxes found on higher-end drills
+- Limited speed settings compared to pro models -- two speed ranges get the job done but lack the precision of three-speed gearboxes found on higher-end drills

 - Batteries included are smaller capacity -- the kit ships with 1.5Ah batteries, which deliver shorter runtime than the 2.0Ah or 4.0Ah packs you would likely prefer for all-day use